Average allowance by age for kids and teens

 The national mean is $19.39.
 But 35% of parents report paying allowance in the range of $11-$20 a week according to T. Rowe Price’s 14th Annual Parents, Kids & Money Survey.

-One popular method is to give $1 for each year of their age per week.
-If you have a 7-year-old, their allowance would be $7 a week.
+One popular method is paying by age, offering $1 for each year.
+So if your child is 7, their weekly allowance would be $7.
 A 16-year-old would get $16 per week, and so on.

 Things to consider before deciding on an allowance amount